ItzVladik/4jcraft-laucnher/README.md

-# 4jcraft Android Launcher
+# Portable LCE Android Launcher
 You might not like that I'm using WAF to build the APK, but I find it very convenient.
 To build the launcher:
-1. Compile 4jcraft
+1. Compile Portable LCE
 2. Place libMinecraftClient.so in the ```android/lib/arm64-v8a folder```
 3. Run the build with the command ```python3 waf configure -T debug && python3 waf build```